-In June, a jury in Philadelphia gave Johnson & Johnson its first win in five trials related to the company’s pelvic mesh devices, but now a Pennsylvania state court judge has overturned part of the ruling and is ordering the pharmaceutical company to pay damages.
+In June, a Philadelphia jury gave Johnson & Johnson its first win in five trials related to the company’s pelvic mesh devices, but a Pennsylvania state court judge has overturned part of the ruling and is now ordering the pharmaceutical company to pay damages.

 In a July 19 ruling, Philadelphia Court of Common Pleas Judge Michael Erdos ruled in favor of plaintiff Kimberly Adkins, an Ohio woman who sued Johnson & Johnson in 2013.
 In her suit, Adkins claimed that the TVT-Secur mesh device implanted in her body to treat urinary incontinence in July 2010 was defectively designed.
 She said the device had eroded into her vaginal canal and caused significant pain.

 The jury had initially agreed that the product was defectively designed but that the device was not the cause of her injuries.
 In her post-trial motions, she argued the conclusion of the jury was inconsistent.

 “Even if the jury disbelieved plaintiff’s testimony, found the testimony inconsistent or concluded plaintiff was exaggerating her injuries, the jury was not free to reject the undisputed consensus of both sides’ experts and the treating physician that plaintiff suffered some injury from the implantation of mesh,” the motion said, according to The Legal Intelligencer.

 The judge agreed, granting her one part of her motion.
 Although the judge did not issue a reason for the reversal, Johnson & Johnson will now pay damages from the claims that the product was defectively designed after a damages hearing.

 The attorney for Adkins, Bryan Aylstock, said they were happy with the decision.